codehappy-net/gaiamap/README.md

 *Usage notes:* Declination may be written in decimal degrees form or in degrees/arcminutes/arcsesconds form: for example `30.61` and `30d36m36s` refer to the same DEC value.
 You can give a single value for `-dec` and use the `-radius` option to define the valid coordinate range, or you can give two right ascension values separated by a comma, e.g. `-14.15,-13.85`.
 See also `-ra` for right ascension (range) and `-object` for aiming the plot at the named object.

-`-dist`: render distance estimates for sources on the plot.
+`-dist`: render distance estimates and spectral types for sources on the plot.

 `-h`: the height of the output map in pixels.